Bulk Operations and Deployment

 |---|---|---|

-| Assignee | Engineer | Select an engineer, keep current, or clear assignment |
+| Assignee | Field resources | Select one or more engineers, keep current assignments, or clear assignment where that job type allows it. |

 | Date | Scheduled date or target month | Scheduling intent dropdown; cannot set both simultaneously |